UPDATE _V1 (first part) took place in November 2020. The master classes that have taken place can be viewed here.

-The talk will explore the role of prototyping from the perspective of a media art practitioner.
+The talk is exploring the role of prototyping from the perspective of a media art practitioner.
 Through the examples of various art projects it will be argued that prototyping is a vital research method of practice-based investigation.
 In addition to that, conscious and unconscious research processes in the practice will be discussed.

 BIO.
 Dr Varvara Guljajeva is an artist and researcher.
 She holds a position of researcher at the Estonian Academy of Arts.
 Varvara has been invited as a visiting researcher to XRL, Hong Kong City University, IAMAS (Ogaki, Japan), LJMU (Liverpool, UK), Interface Cultures in the Linz University of Art and Design, Blekinge Institute of Technology (Karlshamn, Sweden).